jurialmunkey/script.module.infotagger/README.md

 ```

 Currently there are no setters for the size, count, and date infolabels.
-The optional `set_info_tag` method will first set these infolabels using setInfo before passing through the remainer of the dictionary to the `set_info` method of ListItemInfoTag.
+The optional `set_info_tag` method will first set these infolabels using `setInfo()` method of the listitem before passing through the remainer of the dictionary to the `set_info` method of ListItemInfoTag.
 The method then returns the ListItemInfoTag object for further use.

 ```python
 from infotagger.listitem import set_info_tag